Atharva-Vidwans/Space_Invaders/README.md

 3) time.
 4) random.

-Pygame can be installed by using pip using the command : pip install pygame.
+Pygame can be installed by using pip command : pip install pygame.

 The Images used for Spaceships and bullets are attached in the repo.